-Excessive amount of energy (heat) is generated during autogenous cutting process of Hardox steel.
-This is dangerous since mechanical properties and especially hardness can be negatively affected due to heat which causes temperature to rise if cooling is not performed.
+An excessive amount of energy (heat) is generated during the autogenous cutting process of Hardox steel.
+This is dangerous since mechanical properties and especially hardness can be negatively affected due to heat which causes the temperature to rise if cooling is not performed.
 It is a fact that if a 30 mm Hardox plate in thickness is cut in a length less than 2 meters by using autogenous cutting, the hardness of that part drastically reduces.
 For this reason, plasma cutting and laser cutting should be preferred instead of autogenous cutting.

 Crack generation is probable in thermal cutting processes.
 Yet, this problem is not hard to prevent.
-Decreasing the cutting speeds, cooling down the plate slowly after cutting, or applying preheating before cutting begins are some of the solutions that can be benefited against cracking problem.
+Decreasing the cutting speeds, cooling down the plate slowly after cutting, or applying preheating before cutting begins are some of the solutions that can be benefited against the cracking problem.
 In general, hard materials are more likely to suffer cracking.

-We are an experienced team on plasma cutting, autogenous cutting and laser cutting operations performed on Hardox steels and we are able to supply customized parts straight out of the factory.
+We are an experienced team on plasma cutting, autogenous cutting, and laser cutting operations performed on Hardox steels and we are able to supply customized parts straight out of the factory.
 Check out the possibilities we present on metal plate processing and wear-resistant sample sheet metals.

 Bending and setting of Hardox steel